 Breaking city laws, for example parking in handicap spots without a handicap permit, can get you a regular parking ticket from the city where regular fines apply.

 Access this self-service web page to establish or change your K-number password.
 For more information.
-You can log on to change your password from any machine that you don’t have to use your Kirkwood ID to log into.
+You can log on to change your password from any machine that you don’t have to use your Kirkwood ID to log on or off campus.

-There will be a prayer room available for the fall semester on Fridays in Benton Hall 355, from noon-2:00.
-It’s scheduled from August 4th thru December 15th.
+There will be a prayer/reflection room available from 12pm – 2pm Monday – Friday, Room 3043 Cedar Hall.
+This service is available to all students.
 You may visit the International Programs office 1154 Linn Hall on the Cedar Rapids Main campus if you have any questions.
 This will be the room from now through the rest of the semester.

 Printing and Student Print Quota

 There are various places around campus where students can print.
 The two main ones are the library and the computer lab at both campuses.
 (In Iowa City they are now in the same room.)
 Both have black and white and color printers.
-Scroll up to Color Printing.
+Scroll up to Color Printing for details.

 Registered students are given a $36 print/copy ration of play money per semester.
 This is a way to ration printing and is NOT real money either from the college or from any fee students pay.
 It could as easily be known as points or coupons, etc. As students print or copy, 5 cents will be deducted for each black and white page, and 10 cents will be deducted for each color page.
 Access this page to check your current balance.